dzekelid/clusters/_listings/aws-ec2-container-service/action-describeclusters-get.md

 ---
 swagger: "2.0"
 info:
-  title: AWS EC2 Container Service API
+  title: Amazon EC2 Container Service API Describe Clusters
   version: 1.0.0
+  description: Describes one or more of your clusters.
 schemes:
 - http
 produces: